abusayeed4bd/react-product-analysis-website/README.md

 Live Link: [Laptop analysis](https://laptopanalysisbd.netlify.app/)

-## Pages of this website:
+## features on this website:

-- Home
+- Single page website with react router
-- Review
+- Dashboard graph with recharts
-- DashBoard
+- There will be 3 reviews on the home page and all reviews on the review page
-- Blog
+- Nav link will be highlighted with link path